The Top 16 Memes of 2016

 Below, in rough chronological order, we remember the year's 16 best, the ones that weren't totally awful, are still pretty damn amusing, and give us hope that the internet can help 2017 turn around.
 (In other words, don't expect to find Harambe, Ken Bone, or any of those presidential debate sound bites.)

 Sad AffleckThe only thing sadder than Batman v Superman was the fact that Ben Affleck had to promote the DC movie amid poor critical response.
 One interview he did with co-star Henry Cavill in particular gave birth to the above Sad Affleck-"Sounds of Silence" clip, which YouTubers began riffing on by complementing the actor's downcast eyes with snippets of Joy Division, Sam Harris, and Curb Your Enthusiasm.

 Tiny Drake sitting on big thingsThe artwork for Views took on a life of its own when Photoshoppers began putting the tiny Drake perched atop the CN Tower on other objects.
 The fun reached its peak when The Young Astronauts created a website that made shrinking and teleporting Drake as easy as one, two, fountain penis.

-Bottle flipping reached new heights this year, thanks to the above kid's talent show performance, this other kid's incredible Halloween costume, and the downfall of Lebron James.
+Bottle flips + "haters gonna say it's fake"Bottle flipping reached new heights this year, thanks to the above kid's talent show performance, this other kid's incredible Halloween costume, and the downfall of LeBron James.
 The only thing better than watching everybody's daring attempts to pull off plastic acrobatics?
 Watching the heavily edited fakes that emerged as part of the "haters gonna say it's fake" meme, one that extended well outside bottle flipping.

 The Phelps faceSure, Olympians Michael Phelps and Usain Bolt didn't disappoint on the medal front this summer -- but they also supplied us with a couple choice photo ops-turned-memes.
 Phelps' in particular was so memorable it became a hashtag, the basis for an Intel commercial, and a fun thing for dogs to imitate.

 Evil KermitA puppet with poor eyesight, a devil for your shoulder, a lover of pizza.

 F*ck 2016For a year marked by the death of David Bowie, Prince, Phife Dawg, Muhammad Ali, Gene Wilder, and Hillary Clinton's presidential hopes, the phrase "Fuck 2016" became an appropriate refrain, with all the "me at the beginning of 2016 vs. me at the end of 2016" splits serving as the perfect visuals.
 We're ready, 2017 -- just be gentle.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.